-In this paper, we proposed a resource allocation framework for energy efficient user association in downlink user-centric UDNs that closely integrate the wireless access via NOMA and wireless backhaul via beamforming.
-The framework was aimed at the realization of the maximization of the overall system-level EE by jointly optimizing user association index, sub-channel assignment, and transmit power allocation for every user and every AP.
+In this paper, we proposed a resource allocation framework for energy efficient user association in downlink user-centric UDNs that closely integrate wireless access via NOMA and wireless backhaul via beamforming.
+The framework was aimed at the realization of the maximization of overall system-level EE by jointly optimizing user association index, sub-channel assignment, and transmit power allocation.
 The aforementioned design problem was a large-scale non-convex mixed-integer nonlinear programming problem and thus difficult to be solved with affordable computational complexity, especially when the numbers of densely distributed users and APs were larger.
-Therefore, we conducted the problem reformulation through necessary variable relaxation and sum-ofratios decoupling, and then converted this highly non-convex problem into the convex subproblem based on the SCA method.
+Therefore, we conducted the problem reformulation through necessary variable relaxation and sum-of-ratios decoupling, and then converted this highly non-convex problem into the convex subproblem via the SCA method.
 On this basis, a distributed iterative algorithm was further developed to achieve the joint optimization of power allocation, sub-channel assignment, and user association simultaneously.
 Simulation results demonstrate the convergence of this algorithm, and also show that this algorithm achieves good performance with beneficial increase on the system-wide EE compared with other baseline schemes, indicating its potential for a practical design.